ironmann250/checkers/README.md

 # checkers
-what the name says
+what the name says\n
-part of a hackathon
+part of a hackathon\n
 under development...